Cassette tape: Precursors

 After the Second World War, magnetic tape recording technology proliferated across the world.
 In the United States, Ampex, using equipment obtained in Germany as a starting point, began commercial production of reel-to-reel tape recorders.
 First used by broadcast studios to pre-record radio programs, tape recorders quickly found their way into schools and homes.
-By 1953, one million U.S. homes had tape machines, and several major record labels were releasing select titles on prerecorded reel-to-reel tapes.
+By 1953, one million U.S. homes had tape machines, and several major record labels were releasing select titles on pre-recorded reel-to-reel tapes.

-In 1958, following four years of development, RCA introduced the RCA tape cartridge, which enclosed 60 minutes (30 minutes per side) of stereo quarter-inch reel-to-reel tape within a plastic cartridge that could be utilized on a compatible tape recorder/player without having to thread the tape through the machine.
+In 1958, following four years of development, RCA Victor introduced the RCA tape cartridge, which enclosed 60 minutes (30 minutes per side) of stereo quarter-inch reel-to-reel tape within a plastic cartridge that could be utilized on a compatible tape recorder/player without having to thread the tape through the machine.
 This format was not very successful, and RCA discontinued it in 1964.